lik1996/HRVQA/README.md

 ### Result
 ---
-Following this steps you should be able to reproduce the results in the paper.
+Following these steps, you should be able to reproduce the results in the paper.
 The performance of the propopsed method on test split is reported as follows:

 |  Number   | Y/N | Areas |  Size |  Locat. | Color | Shape | Sports | Trans. | Scene | OA | AA |
 |  ----  | ----  | ----  |----  |----  |----  |----  |----  |----  |----  |----  |----  |